fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-Each player chooses a number of lands they controls equal to the number of lands controlled by the player who controls the fewest, then sacrifices the rest.
+Each player chooses a number of lands they control equal to the number of lands controlled by the player who controls the fewest, then sacrifices the rest.
 Players discard cards and sacrifice creatures the same way.

 Balancing Act 2WW
 ---------------

 **Sorcery**

-Each player chooses a number of permanents they controls equal to the number of permanents controlled by the player who controls the fewest, then sacrifices the rest.
+Each player chooses a number of permanents they control equal to the number of permanents controlled by the player who controls the fewest, then sacrifices the rest.
 Each player discards cards the same way.

 Balduvian Shaman U
 ---------------

 **Creature**

 {T}: Change the text of target white enchantment you control that doesn't have cumulative upkeep by replacing all instances of one color word with another.
 (For example, you may change "black creatures can't attack" to "blue creatures can't attack.")
 That enchantment gains "Cumulative upkeep {1}."
-(At the beginning of its controller's upkeep, they puts an age counter on it, then sacrifices it unless they pays its upkeep cost for each age counter on it.)
+(At the beginning of its controller's upkeep, that player puts an age counter on it, then sacrifices it unless they pay its upkeep cost for each age counter on it.)

 **1 / 1**